-The Routing Optimization service is powered by an optimization engine designed to handle a huge variety of problems and is aimed at helping you find your optimal business solution by giving you control over how your problem is solved.
-The variety of problems is only limited by your creativity!
+The Routing Optimization service is powered by an optimization engine designed to handle a huge variety of problems and aims to help you find your optimal business solution by giving you control over how your problem is solved.
+Your creativity only limits the variety of problems!
 Unique features of our Routing Optimization service include:

-PICKUP & DELIVERY — solve pickup/delivery problems in the major categories of classic, replenishment, and last mile.
+PICKUP & DELIVERY — solve pickup/delivery problems in the significant categories of classic, replenishment, and last mile.

-LONG PLANNING HORIZONS — plan ahead by hours, days, weeks, months, or even a full year.
+LONG PLANNING HORIZONS — plan on horizons of hours, days, weeks, months, or even a full year.

 MULTIDIMENSIONAL CAPACITIES — solve routing problems using your item quantities, weights, and/or volumes.